 “floats like a butterfly… hmm… stings like a…” sang the frog, blithely out of tune, “bzz!” the bee completed the line.

-the pink thing disappeared and reappeared next to the sunbird.
+the wisp of pink disappeared and reappeared next to the sunbird.

 “what a farrago!” said the cross little bird.

-“don’t you mean fandango?” the pink thing asked, nodding towards the dancers.
+“don’t you mean fandango?” the wisp of pink asked, nodding towards the dancers.

 “no,” replied the bird, displeased, “i mean, farrago… ‘a confused mixture’… songs, buzzing, whining, long words, memories of butterflies you’ve never met, deaf left ears, dancing, nothing makes any sense, and then this rain… farrago, i say!”